Quick Links: Hospital and Providers Relief (Español) | Small Business Relief (Español) | Individual and Family Relief (Español)

 Follow along on our social media for the latest on on the COVID-19 pandemic.

-I want to ensure you have the latest information about the ongoing COVID-19 pandemic, its impact on our district, and my work in Congress to protect the safety and economic security of North Jersey workers and families amid this terrible crisis.
+During this trying time for our country, I want to ensure you have the latest information about the ongoing COVID-19 pandemic and my work in Congress to protect the safety and economic security of North Jersey workers and families amid this ongoing crisis.

 Outlook in New Jersey

-Slowing the Spread: As of May 29, there are 157,815 confirmed cases and 11,401 deaths in our state, including approximately 23,115 cases in New Jersey's Ninth Congressional District.
-These statistics are tragic, but thanks to Governor Phil Murphy's swift action and the statewide stay-at-home order, as well as the efforts of New Jerseyans to practice social distancing, we have been flattening the curve.
-Since COVID-19 cases peaked in New Jersey in mid-April, statewide hospitalizations are down by 72%.
+Slowing the Spread: As of June 26, there are 170,196 confirmed cases, 13,018 confirmed deaths, and 1,854 probable deaths in our state, including approximately 25,041 cases in New Jersey's Ninth Congressional District.
+These statistics are tragic, but thanks to Governor Phil Murphy's swift action as well as the efforts of New Jerseyans practicing social distancing, we have flattened the curve in our state.
+Since COVID-19 cases peaked in New Jersey in mid-April, statewide hospitalizations are down by 89%, with a 30% reduction in the past two weeks.

 Federal Support for New Jersey